-The Chair is responsible for establishing a close and productive working relationship with the CEO (noting that the Chair and the CEO cannot be the same person).
+The Chair is responsible for establishing a close and productive working relationship with the CEO and acting as their mentor.

 5. DIRECTOR EMPOWERMENT ASSURANCE

 5.1 Empowerment

 The Board recognises that the way in which it functions impacts on how well the Board performs its role as steward of the Group.
 Accordingly, the Board has in place procedures to ensure that the Board meets regularly, conducts its meetings in an efficient and effective manner and that each director is fully empowered to perform his or her duties as a director of the Company and to fully participate in meetings of the Board.